alertbox/todomvc-cucumber-protractor/README.md

 │   └── *.feature                            # Example features and scenarios to play │
-├── hooks/                                   # Contains all the hooks for Cucumber │
+├── hooks/                                   # Contains all the hooks for Cucumber │   └── skip-or-deprecated.hook.js           # Skip any scenario if tagged as @skip/@ignore/@deprecated
+│
 ├── plugins/                                 # Contains all the Ptor plugins │   ├── chai-as-promised.plugin.js           # Plugin to configure chai and chai-as-promised